berndporr/limbic-system-5ht/README.md

 This is a simple simulator for reward based learning in animals.

+## Limbic system model
+Ignore anything which is in this directoy and just check out the

+subdirectory limbic_system

+which contains the actual connections between the nuclei.

 ## Stimuli

  * Visual landmark (dark green and bright green objects)